aarushsheth/hftmm/README.md

 \delta_t^{(b)^*} + \delta_t^{(a)^*} = \gamma \cdot \sigma^2 \cdot (T - t) + \frac{2}{\gamma} \cdot \log\left(1 + \frac{\gamma}{k}\right)
 $$

-Thus, the market-maker adjusts their bid and ask prices based on their current inventory and the time remaining until the terminal period $T$.
+Therefore, the market-maker adjusts their bid and ask prices based on their current inventory and the time remaining until the terminal period $T$.